linroger/FinanceCompendium/I. Foundations/Mathematics/Everything You Always Wanted to Know About Mathematics/Chapter 05 Rigorous Mathematical Induction A Formal Restatement.md

 Taking the observation above, we can develop a proof template for a proper "proof by induction".
 (This can be added to the list of proof strategies from the last chapter, as well, thereby broadening our mathematical toolkit!)
 Notice that all of the steps in this template are motivated by making our proof readable, orderly, and logically correct:

 - We must define a proposition $P(n)$ to show our reader what we aim to prove.

-# 5.2.
-REGULAR INDUCTION

 - We must verify the Base Case (BC) to show that condition (1) in the PMI is satisfied.
 - We must verify the conditional statement  $\forall k \in \mathbb{N}$ .  $P(k) \Rightarrow P(k + 1)$  to show that condition (2) in the PMI is satisfied.
 To do this, we will apply the direct proof strategy for proving conditional statements; this has two parts: